Cynary/debian6.01/README.md

 Look [here][debiantap] for the documentation on how to enable tap to click.

 The laptop just works out of the box otherwise, except for the necessary setup of the trackpad + trackpint.

+### GRUB

+Changing /etc/default/grub allows you to configure grub differently.
+We simply remove the timeout.
+After that, all that is requires is to call `update-grub`

+**WORK IN PROGRESS** Maybe we could have a 6.01 splash screen? :D

 TODO
 ----